matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 Create another simulator with sample drift.

 - Acquire a sequence of STEM scans of the same area with a moderate dwell time
+  - This can be acheived with `simulator.scan(..., stack=8)` to acquire an 8-image stack.
 - Estimate the drift between each pair of images, as in exercise 2.
 - Super-impose the images using interpolation to account for the drift
 - Display the summed image stack